w3c/wcag2ict/status-of-this-document.md

 The group is seeking feedback on the following aspects:

 - New added guidance for WCAG 2.1 success criteria and glossary term definitions
-- [Placeholder: Updates to the closed functionality guidance to include the WCAG 2.1 success criteria (in case we manage to include them)]
+- [Placeholder in case we manage to include them]: Updates to the closed functionality guidance to include the WCAG 2.1 success criteria
-- [Placeholder: Updates to the guidance for text, command line and terminal applications (in case we manage to include them)]
+- [Placeholder in case we manage to include them]: Updates to the guidance for text, command line and terminal applications

 The group is already aware of formatting differences in how quoted passages from WCAG are included in comparison to the previous WCAG2ICT Working Group Note.